Mathias-SantAnna/lotr-collectibles/README.md

 ![image](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/deployment/attach-policy.png)<br><br>
 ![image](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/deployment/attach-policy2.png)

-1. Create a user and add it to the group.
-When the user is added to the group, it creates csv file containing Access Key ID and Secret access key which are used to authenticate them from Django app. *It is very important to download the file and save it as you cannot download it again<br><br>
+1. Make a new user and add it to the group.
+When a user is added to a group, a csv file with the Access Key ID and Secret access key is created, which is used to authenticate them with the Django app. * It is critical to download and save the file because you will not be able to do it again.<br><br>
 ![image](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/deployment/create-user.png)<br><br>
 ![image](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/deployment/create-user2.png)